How To Make Conceptual Framework (With Examples and Templates)

 Conceptual Framework in Qualitative Research

 Again, you can follow the same step-by-step guide discussed previously to create a conceptual framework for qualitative research.
 However, note that you should avoid using one-way arrows as they may indicate causation.
-Qualitative research is not able to prove causation since it uses only descriptive and narrative analysis to relate variables.
+Qualitative research cannot prove causation since it uses only descriptive and narrative analysis to relate variables.

 Here is an example of a conceptual framework in qualitative research: